 An increasing number of universities are publishing courses as open courseware, available for free and open to everybody on the internet.
 They are accessible in their entirety or extracted from existing courses.
-Open courseware can include all kinds of learning material that goes with a course like digital content, textbooks, pictures, power point-presentations, videos, software, exercises, assessment tests, etc. ).
-Sometimes, you also can access a discussion forum around the topic of the course or you even can take assessments about your progress in studying the material.
+Open courseware can include all kinds of learning material like digital content, textbooks, pictures, power point-presentations, videos, software, exercises, assessment tests, etc).
+Sometimes, you can also access a discussion forum around the topic of the course or take assessments about your progress in studying the material.

 The history of Open Courseware

-In 2002, MIT started with publishing open courseware an it still is a core member in the Open Courseware Consortium (OCW, www.ocwconsortium.org).
+In 2002, MIT started with publishing open courseware an it still is a core member of the Open Courseware Consortium (OCW, www.ocwconsortium.org).
 Since then, universities worldwide have developed open educational resources.
-In Europe, the open universities have developed new concepts and practices, which are in the forefront of new developments.
+In Europe, open universities have developed new concepts and practices, which are at the forefront of new developments.